-- b) The DDR for Paco aimed at tracing as many of the 74 resettled families that were determined to have lived within the technical footprint and were resettled in 2011 to Towerville 6 Resettlement Site to assess the resettlement and compensation measures received and identify gaps in meeting the requirements of national legislation and the objectives of OP 4.12.
-Due diligence of the Towerville 6 Resettlement Site in Barangay Gaya-Gaya, San Jose Del Monte, Bulacan revealed that the resettlement site is a project of the National Housing Authority to accommodate over 9,000 families identified to be living in danger areas, affected by calamities such as typhoons and fire, and other government infrastructure projects in Metro Manila.
-The resettlement site covers an area of about 54 hectares and is equipped with facilities like elementary and high schools, multipurpose covered court, barangay hall, health center, open space for playground, and a market.
-According to the NHA, the project has resettled 8,106 families as of November 2015 from various cities in Metro Manila as a result of Oplan Likas and government infrastructure projects.
-In general, access of the ISFs to basic services is acceptable, after some deficiencies at the time of opening of the resettlement site.
+b) The DDR for Paco aimed at tracing as many of the 74 resettled families that were determined to have lived within the technical footprint and were resettled in 2011 to Towerville 6 Resettlement Site in order to assess the resettlement and compensation measures received and identify gaps in meeting the requirements of national legislation and the objective of OP 4.12.
+Due diligence of the Towerville 6 Resettlement Site in Barangay Gaya-Gaya, San Jose Del Monte, Bulacan revealed that the resettlement site is a project of NHA to eventually accommodate about 9,200 families who have been identified to be living in danger areas, affected by calamities such as typhoons and fire or from government infrastructure projects in Metro Manila.
+The resettlement site covers an area of about 54 hectares and is equipped with facilities like elementary and high schools, multipurpose covered court, barangay hall, health center, open space for playground, library, material recovery facilities, and a market.
+According to the NHA, the project has resettled about 8,500 families as of February 2017 from various cities in Metro Manila as a result of Oplan Likas and government infrastructure projects.
+Due diligence of the site showed that In general, access of the ISFs to basic services is acceptable, after some early deficiencies at the time of opening of the resettlement site were rectified.
 Water is available through the San Jose Del Monte Water District and Maynilad Water Services, Inc., while electricity is served by the Meralco.
 In terms of garbage disposal, the households in the resettlement site have access to a solid waste collection scheme provided by the local government unit.
-However, the biggest challenge faced by the relocates is finding sources of income or jobs within and around the vicinity of the relocation site.
+The remaining challenge faced by the relocates is finding adequate sources of income or jobs within and around the vicinity of the relocation site.
 This has prompted a number of the resettled people to go back to Metro Manila to work and spend part of their income for transportation while other experience temporary separation from their family because of the need to rent a place to stay in Metro Manila.
+In view of this, NHA in cooperation with agencies (DOT, DTI, TESDA, and DSWD) tasked to assist the relocates on livelihood and employment support will implement a comprehensive livelihood program in Towerville 6 from the Ps 1.8 billion fund discussed above.
+This will include programs for job creation, job fair activities, and livelihood and income generating projects for individuals, guilds and cooperatives.
+PCUP and CSOs, in cooperation with the NHA project office in Towerville 6, will undertake the social preparation and community building process to ensure the readiness of the community for the livelihood programs that will be implemented under the approved budget.
+Specific projects, including the construction of a livelihood center, are expected to start mid-2017.
+The DDR describes the proposed program and contains some additional remedial measures to fill in any gaps in the programs currently being carried out, including improvement in the grievance redress system.

-The DDR contains remedial measures covering livelihood restoration, provision of community development assistance, and improvement in the grievance redress system. - c) The DDR for Balut, Tripa de Galina, and Labasan found that the sites are free of settlers and no land acquisition or resettlement took place after December 8, 2014.
+c) The DDR for Balut, Tripa de Galina, and Labasan found that the sites are free of settlers and no land acquisition or resettlement took place after December 8, 2014.
 The latest resettlement was recorded in 1996 to give way to the construction of the Balut PS.